 How Can Barefoot Shoes Help With Bunions?

-Since bunions can occur for a diverse array of reasons, there's no one size fits all approach to caring for them.
+Since bunions can occur for a diverse array of reasons (see FAQs at the end of the article), there's no one size fits all approach to caring for them.
 The steps for treatment generally involve discovering and avoiding the aggravating factors that may have caused them to develop in the first place.

 Most often, this means finding more appropriate footwear.
 Barefoot shoes can be a wonderful bunion-friendly footwear option since they have a wide toe box that doesn't put pressure on and worsen existing bunions.
 They're also generally made of flexible materials, and this allows the foot to move naturally without compressing the toe joints.